Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

   similar cases
 * Throttle keypress events, set a flag `active` and ignore other events?
 Why do they even get caled so frequently if they are bound to `KeyRelease`?
+* Check if the FM lines are set before going to afjust fm lines state

 ### MAYBE